13 Tips To Saving Money On Pet Care and Expenses

 This past September we were itching to have a furry companion again.
 The kids had never experienced a puppy since our previous pets were part of our family before the kids came along.
 Hence our new addition (pictured above) Pepper.

-10 Ways to Save Money on a Family Pet
+13 Ways to Save Money on Pet Care

 - Join Pet Supply reward programs.
 Many Pet stores have reward programs and you can get coupons, sales and promotions sent to your inbox.
 Before heading out to the store, clip or print coupons for pet supplies you need.
 To maximize your savings, try stocking up on items when they are on sale and you have coupons.